RobertAFranco/Recipe-CRUD/README.md

 # It's a MEN full-stack crud with referenced data app that allows users to share and favorite/unfavorite each other's recipes after creating an account.
 Users can also delete/edit/update their own posted recipes.

+# Attributions:
-# Attributions: I used the docs and open-house level-up with chat-GPT for debugging.
+- I used the docs and open-house level-up with chat-GPT for debugging.

-# Technologies used:
+# Tech used:
 - JavaScript
 - CSS
 - Node.js